 Beth said: “I’ve been PG’s Financial Controller for five years now.
 I joined at a point where I needed to balance work and childcare.
-PG offered me that flexibility and support, allowing me to continue to progress a fulfilling career while also bringing up a young family. “
+PG offered me that flexibility and support, allowing me to continue to progress in a fulfilling career while also bringing up a young family. “

 Poonam, who runs PG Paper with her husband Puneet Gupta states: “PG Paper is an extremely ambitious organisation, with turnover more than doubling in the past 5 years.
-We are entering new markets, opening offices across the world and it is increasingly important that Puneet and I have a strong management team that we can trust to run the day-to-day business and help us realise the company’s ambitions.
+We are entering new markets, and opening offices across the world and it is increasingly important that Puneet and I have a strong management team that we can trust to run the day-to-day business and help us realise the company’s ambitions.

-“There has never been a positive discrimination policy in our recruitment process, we simply recruit the best people for PG and this has resulted in a female dominated management team.”
+“There has never been a positive discrimination policy in our recruitment process, we simply recruit the best people for PG and this has resulted in a female-dominated management team.”

 Fiona Dempster manages PG’s logistics division, currently navigating the implications of Brexit along with a global container shortage issue causing issues across many sectors.